-Signature Investment Advisors, LLC (SIA) is an SEC-registered investment adviser; however, such registration does not imply a certain level of skill or training and no inference to the contrary should be made.
-The information contained herein is for informational purposes only and should not be considered investment advice or a recommendation to buy, hold, or sell any types of securities.
+Signature Investment Advisors, LLC (SIA) is an SEC-registered investment adviser, however, such registration does not imply a certain level of skill or training and no inference to the contrary should be made.
+The information contained herein is for informational purposes only and should not be considered investment advise or a recommendation to buy, hold, or sell any types of securities.
 Different types of investments involve varying degrees of risk, and there can be no assurance that any specific investment will be profitable or suitable for a particular investor's financial situation or risk tolerance.
 Fixed income investments are subject to various risks including changes in interest rates, credit quality, inflation risk, market valuations, prepayments, corporate events, tax ramifications, and other factors.
-Asset allocation and portfolio diversification cannot assure or guarantee better performance and cannot eliminate the risk of investment losses.
-SIA is not responsible for the consequences of any decisions or actions taken as a result of the information provided herein.
-We provide this information with the understanding that we are not engaged in rendering legal, accounting, or tax services.
+Asset allocation and portfolio diversification cannot assure or guarantee better performance and cannot eliminate the risk of investment information with the understanding that we are not engaged in rendering legal, accounting, or tax services.
 You are encouraged to seek such advice from your professional tax, legal, or financial advisor.
-In particular, none of the examples should be considered advice tabled to the reads of any specific investment strategies, simulations, or investment recommendations, we cannot provide any assurances that they will perform as expected and as described in our materials.
+In particular, none of the examples should be considered advice tailored to the needs of any specific investor.
+With respect to the description of any investment strategies, simulations, or investment recommendations, we cannot provide any assurances that they will perform as expected and as described in our materials.
 The content is derived from sources believed to be accurate but not guaranteed to be.
 For a complete listing of sources please contact SIA.
 Past performance is not indicative of future results.
 Every investment program has the potential for loss as well as gain.
 There is a risk of loss from an investment in securities, including the risk of loss of principal.
-Securities offered through SIA, 2121 Avenue of the Stars, Suite 1600, Los Angeles, CA 90067, (888)
+Securities offered through SIQ SIQ 121 Avenue of the Stars, Suite 1600, Los Angeles, CA 90067, (888) 349-3241.

-Professional Designations: AIF - Accredited Investment Fiduciary: Issued by the Center for Fiduciary Studies.
+Professional Designations: AIF\ - Accredited Investment Fiduciary\: Issued by the Center for Fiduciary Studies.
 Candidates must complete the AIF training program, pass the final certification exam, and fulfill the continuing education requirement of 6 hours per year.
-CFA - Chartered Financial Analyst: Issued by the CFA Institute.
+CFA\ - Chartered Financial Analyst\: Issued by the CFA Institute.
 A highly respected designation earned by investment professionals who successfully complete three parts of the CFA exam.
 CFA charter holders must meet several requirements, including having a bachelor's degree or equivalent education/work experience, passing the CFA Program, and fulfilling the continuing education requirements.
 Such as having a bachelor's degree, completing the CFP education program, passing the CFP certification exam, and fulfilling the continuing education requirement.
 MS - Master of Science in Financial Planning is a graduate degree for the financial services industry offered by many institutions across the country.
-For more details on the Professional Designations listed above, including description, minimum requirements, and ongoing education requirements, please contact SIA at (888) 349-3241 or visit signature lacorm/disclosures.
+For more details on the Professional Designations listed above, including description, minimum requirements, and ongoing education requirements, please contact SIA at (888) 349-3241 or visit signature a com/disclosures.